Installation Guide - Gravel

 Permeable Paver with a Gravel Finish

-Suregreen PP40 porous plastic pavers provide a solution to a wide range of trafficking needs where a gravel/angular stone free draining surface is required.
+Suregreen PP40 permeable pavers provide a solution to a wide range of trafficking needs where a gravel/angular stone free draining surface is required.
 Traffic types may include pedestrians, bicycles, cars, vans, trucks and lorries.
 Applications include car parks, an emergency access routes and wheelchair/disabled access.

 PP40 permeable pavers for gravel retention have been designed, using carefully selected plastics, to meet the demands and loadings imposed across a wide range of end requirements and site conditions.
 To ensure that PP40 operates at its optimum working condition for a long period of time (which could be 25 years or more), the plastic pavers need to be installed correctly as per our guidelines described below.

 All Suregreen PP40 plastic paver installations will have some basic requirements to the construction profile.
 Some component parts of the profile will need to be designed to meet the needs of the client but the elementary building blocks are the same.
 Please see our design guidelines for further information.